Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 Hays over 25 percent moisture are at risk of severe heat damage and potential fire hazard.

-Crude protein is a measure of protein content in the hay.
-CP can ranges from:
+Crude protein is a measure of protein content in the hay and is an indicator of the number of amino acids in the hay.
+CP can range from:

 -